chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 have been valid.

-**Remark.** In fact, `Bind` is the most important method upon which one can construct all the other operators; it is not the other way around, more on this later.
+**Remark.** In fact, `Bind` is the most important method upon which one can construct all the other operators; it is not the other way around, for instance, `SelectMany` is really a `Bind` combined with a `Select`, more on this later.

 --------------------------------------------------------------------------------